mirrorctl/mirrorctlDocs/content/docs/reference/command/check/config.md

 ---
-title: check config
+title: config
 weight: 3
 ---

-## The `check config` command

-Validate the configuration file and report any issues.
+The `mirrorctl check config` command validates the configuration file and reports any issues.

+This command is helpful when you're creating a mirrorctl configuration file and want to validate it before attempting to use it.
+It checks for syntax errors, validates all configuration sections, and ensures that referenced files (like PGP keys) exist and are accessible.

 ```bash
 mirrorctl check config [flags]
 ```

-The `check config` command validates your TOML configuration file without performing any mirroring operations.
-It checks for syntax errors, validates all configuration sections, and ensures that referenced files (like PGP keys) exist and are accessible.

 ## Validation Checks